Land Services Branch

 - provides advice on legislative revisions and advises and drafts policies relating to the administration of Crown land;

-- provides advice to the Minister and Deputy Minister of Natural Resources and other departments, staff of the Department of Natural Resources and other provincial, federal and municipal departments and agencies; MLA's, Executive Council, and the public on all matters respecting Crown land administration.
+- provides advice to the Minister and Deputy Minister of Lands and Forestry and other departments, staff of the Department of Lands and Forestry and other provincial, federal and municipal departments and agencies; MLA's, Executive Council, and the public on all matters respecting Crown land administration.